syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

 }
 {% endhighlight %}
 {% endtabs %}

+A complete working example to format top and bottom rank values in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Conditional%20Formatting/Top%20to%20Bottom%20Rank).

 The following screenshot represents the Excel file generated with TopBottom conditional format with `Rank` set to 10 in XlsIO.